hackintoday/Web-Survey-Data-Analysis/README.md

-Examples of survey data cleaning.
+Examples of survey data cleaning and analysis.

-Survey responses are not included for confidentiality reasons.
+Survey responses and weights are not included for confidentiality reasons.